jwplayer/buildpipe-buildkite-plugin/README.rst

 Buildpipe allows you to dynamically generate your Buildkite pipelines so that you can:

 - Manage continuous deployment logic such as only deploying during business hours
-- Maintain monorepos by only looking at git changes in specified projects
+- Maintain monorepos by only looking at git changes in specified projects from the history you want to include
 - Specify dependencies between projects so that their steps are concurrent

 Install